Psychotherapy Training and Accreditation

 Stephen has worked as a therapist in private practice since 2001.
 He established Mind and Body Works in 2002 and in the background he is actively involved in the management of the centres.
 He was originally a Business Studies and Human Resources graduate from Trinity College Dublin (TCD) and has a background of over 12 years experience in personnel management.

 He is very interested in the training of psychotherapists and has worked as group therapist on the Doctorate in Counselling Psychology at Trinity College Dublin since 2010.
-He has also previously been involved with other psychotherapy training courses including the Dublin Counselling Centre and Tivoli Institute, working in roles such as group supervisor and facilitator.
+He has also previously been involved with other psychotherapy training courses including the Dublin Counselling Centre and Tivoli Institute, working in roles such as group supervisor, group facilitator and skills trainer.
 He also worked as tutor on the Certificate in Counselling with NUI Maynooth.

-Stephen regularly runs a number of workshops for therapists and related professionals around Sex and Sexuality, and Understanding Gay and Lesbian Sexuality.
+Stephen regularly runs a number of workshops for therapists and related professionals around Working with Gestalt Therapy, Sex and Sexuality, and Understanding Gay and Lesbian Sexuality.
 He is available for individual supervision and group supervision to counsellors and psychotherapists in both IACP and IAHIP and to professionals working in related services.